Monday, February 04, 2002 |

 At about 10km I was passing a farmhouse and there was a fellow out front, with his dog, of course.
 He asked where I was from so I stopped and we chatted for a while.
 He was about my age and remarked that he traveled in Europe with a couple of Americans in the 70's (who were in the army there) and enjoyed it immensely traveling with them.
 He asked about Sept.
 11th.
 It seems everyone saw it live and wants to know what is like in the US.

-At about 20km into the ride, the road really joined the coast.
-I stopped at a store/restaurant there and got a bottle of juice.
+and got a bottle of juice.
 Shortly after I left, the northerly died and was replaced by a southeasterly sea breeze for the rest of the ride.
 Not good.

 The road along the coast to Kaikoura is pretty spectacular.
 The road and the train line are often squeezed right together with the beach on one side and steep hills on the other.
 There are many miles (kilometers) of black sand beach.
 It is sure easy to admire the view when one is just pedaling along (unless struggling up hill).